USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     CMAQ utility modules.
 Do not change this module setting.
     -  `util/util`
 -   `ModPa: [default: procan/pa]`<a id=ModPa></a>
-    Process analsis is controlled in the CCTM run script.
+    Process analysis is controlled in the CCTM run script.
 Do not change this module setting.
      - `procan/pa`
 -   `ModPvO3: [default: pv_o3]`<a id=ModPvO3></a>
-    Potential vorticity parameterization for free-troposphere exhange of ozone.
+    Potential vorticity parameterization for free-troposphere exchange of ozone.
 This option is configured using the potvorO3 variable in the CCTM build script.
 Do not change this module setting.
     - `pv_o3`

 <a id=run_cctm.csh></a>